-Among the core principles of the historical profession that can seem counterintuitive to non-historians is the conviction, very widely if not universally shared among historians since the nineteenth century, that practicing history with integrity does not mean being neutral or having no point of view.
+Among the core principles of the historical profession that can seem counterintuitive to non-historians is the conviction, very widely if not universally shared among historians since the 19th century, that practicing history with integrity does not mean having no point of view.
 Every work of history articulates a particular, limited perspective on the past.
 Historians hold this view not because they believe that all interpretations are equally valid, or that nothing can ever be known about the past, or that facts do not matter.
 Quite the contrary.
 History would be pointless if such claims were true, since its most basic premise is that within certain limits we can indeed know and make sense of past worlds and former times that now exist only as remembered traces in the present.
 But the very nature of our discipline means that historians also understand that all knowledge is situated in time and place, that all interpretations express a point of view, and that no mortal mind can ever aspire to omniscience.
 Because the record of the past is so fragmentary, absolute historical knowledge is denied us.

 Furthermore, the different peoples whose past lives we seek to understand held views of their lives that were often very different from each other-and from our own.
 Doing justice to those views means to some extent trying (never wholly successfully) to see their worlds through their eyes.
 This is especially true when people in the past disagreed or came into conflict with each other, since any adequate understanding of their world must somehow encompass their disagreements and competing points of view within a broader context.
 Multiple, conflicting perspectives are among the truths of history.
+Everyone who comes to the study of history brings with them a host of identities, experiences, and interests that cannot help but affect the questions they ask of the past and the sources they consult to answer those questions.
 No single objective or universal account could ever put an end to this endless creative dialogue within and between the past and the present.